12 famous philanthropists

 Looking for tips on how to become a philanthropist?
 It never hurts to look up to famous philanthropists who are changing the world.
 Here are 12 of the most influential celebrity philanthropists making a difference.

 Of all the celebrity philanthropists, Bill Gates is referred to most often.
 The founder of Microsoft has long made headlines for his charitable donations, in part because Gates himself is worth so much.
-Estimated to be worth $120 billion, Gates has given away over $50 billion over the years to various nonprofits and causes he is passionate about.
-Gates is someone who realizes that people who are incredibly wealthy owe it to the world to give back.
+Estimated to be worth over $130 billion, Gates has given away over $50 billion over the years to various nonprofits and causes he is passionate about.
+He’s responsible for what may be the biggest donation ever: in 2017 he donated more than 64 million Microsoft shares valued at $4.6 billion to his Bill and Melinda Gates Foundation.

-The Bill and Melinda Gates Foundation was founded in 2000 to “improve the quality of life for individuals around the world.”
+The Bill and Melinda Gates Foundation was founded in 2000.
+Its company vision is to “improve the quality of life for individuals around the world.”
 With billions of dollars to use, the foundation has done everything from providing educational resources in Chicago to healthcare support in Nigeria.
-As two of the world’s biggest philanthropists, Bill and Melinda have not only found a way to make the world a better place, but they’ve also developed a common goal of giving back that helps strengthen their connection as a couple.
+Its biggest donation ever was $957,000,000 to GAVI Alliance to help increase access to vaccinations.
+As two of the world’s biggest philanthropists, Bill and Melinda have found a way to make the world a better place through their common goal of giving back.

 You probably know Michael Jordan as one of the most talented NBA players of all time, but he has transcended that role to become one of the most influential celebrity philanthropists in the nation.
 Since becoming a majority owner of the Charlotte Hornets, Jordan has helped the team give away more than $3 million to a number of causes, including those related to the military, education and feeding the hungry.

-As a personal philanthropist, he’s made multimillion-dollar donations to Friends of the Children, donated $2 million to Hurricane Florence relief efforts and has served as Make-A-Wish’s Chief Wish Ambassador since 2008.
+As a personal philanthropist, he’s made multimillion-dollar donations to Friends of the Children, donated $2 million to Hurricane Florence relief efforts and has served as Make-A-Wish’s Chief Wish Ambassador since 2008, and donated $10 million to open two new medical clinics in his hometown.
 Jordan has shown that he understands lifelong growth is possible and continues to grow by contributing outside himself to make a big difference in the lives of others.

-Mark Zuckerberg found success at a young age by creating a website in college that would later become Facebook.
+Mark Zuckerberg found success at a young age by creating a website in college that later became Facebook.
 Zuckerberg and his wife, Priscilla Chan, have pledged to give away 99% of their wealth to charity over the course of their lifetimes.
-Currently, that’s around $46 billion, making them some of the biggest philanthropists on the planet.
+Currently, their fortune is around $114 billion, making them some of the biggest philanthropists on the planet.
 Together they created the Chan Zuckerberg Initiative, which aims to provide equal opportunities for people while unlocking human potential.

-By providing funding to science, justice and education initiatives, the Chan-Zuckerberg family plans to make a world of difference.
+Like Gates, Zuckerberg’s biggest donation ever was in 2017, when he donated more than $1.8 billion in stock to the Chan Zuckerberg Foundation.
+By providing funding to science, justice and education initiatives, the Chan-Zuckerberg family is making a world of difference.
 Given their large personal and professional net worth, it’s likely they’ll stay on top of the famous philanthropist list for many years into the future.
-Like Melinda and Bill Gates, this couple has shown that they understand unconditional love and compassion makes both relationships and philanthropy work.
+This couple has shown that they understand unconditional love and compassion makes both relationships and philanthropy work.

 When you think of wildly successful authors, J.K.
 Rowling always comes to mind.
 The Harry Potter writer has captivated people all over the world with her spellbinding characters and magical world-building.
 She also comes to mind as one of the world’s high-impact famous philanthropists.
 From books, movies, theme parks and merchandise sales, Rowling quickly rose to billionaire status.